Loki1651/Portfolio/README.md

 ## 💼 Experience

 **Python Programming Intern – Motioncut (Mar 2025)**
-- Worked on projects using Pandas, NumPy, and Matplotlib
+- Worked on project using Pandas, NumPy, and Matplotlib
 - Improved debugging and industry-level coding skills
 - Practiced version control using Git